American Indian languages

 Toba Indian Language (Chaco Sur, Toba Qom)

-Toba is a Guaicuruan language of South America, spoken by around
+Toba is a Guaicuruan language of South America.

 20,000 people in Argentina, Bolivia and Paraguay.